datastructures-js/datastructures-js/README.md

 ## Contribution
-fork and then clone the repo:
+Fork and then clone the repo:
 ```
 git clone https://github.com/[your-username]/datastructures-js
 ```